 Praised in the Denver Post for her performance as Elizabeth I in the American stage premiere of Britten’s Gloriana, the critic wrote: “…Castle rules the show.
 Her voice is authoritative with a dark edge to it that makes Elizabeth the commanding presence on stage that she is.”
-Miss Castle has also performed Mrs. Grose in Britten’s The Turn of the Screw in Seattle, Fort Worth, and Boston Lyric Opera.
-She added the role of Madame Sosostris in Tippett’s The Midsummer Marriage to her repertoire this past season with The Boston Modern Orchestra Project at Jordan Hall in performances conducted by Artistic Director, Gil Rose.
+Miss Castle has also performed Mrs. Grose in Britten’s The Turn of the Screw at Seattle Opera, Fort Worth Opera, and the Boston Lyric Opera, and Mrs. Sedley in Peter Grimes with Seiji Ozawa at the Maggio Musicale Fiorentino in Italy.
+She added the role of Madame Sosostris in Tippett’s The Midsummer Marriage to her repertoire with The Boston Modern Orchestra Project at Jordan Hall in performances conducted by Artistic Director, Gil Rose.

 A popular Glimmerglass Opera guest artist, she returned to Cooperstown in summer 2009 to perform The Mother in Menotti’s The Consul in a production directed by Sam Helfrich and conducted by David Angus.
 Miss Castle had previously performed the role with conductor Joel Revzen at Arizona Opera, New Jersey Opera, and at Berkshire Opera, where she also recorded her “poignant” portrayal for Newport Classics.

 Prior appearances in standard French operatic repertoire include Madame de la Haltière in Cendrillon which she first performed at the Washington National Opera.
 This role has since provided her introduction to the Teatro Regio di Torino, the Théâtre du Capitole in Toulouse and at De Vlaamse Opera in Antwerp, all in a Robert Carsen production.
 At the New York City Opera, she performed Madame de la Haltière in a Renaud Doucet/Andre Barbe production updated to the 1950s.
 She recreated the role in the Anne Bogart/Eve Enssler Cinderella-Cendrillon in an Off-Broadway production produced by the Music-Theatre Group.
 L'Opéra Français de New York’s Artistic Director Yves Abel invited the mezzo-soprano to perform the role of Geneviève in a production of Pelléas et Mélisande at the Danny Kaye Playhouse in New York City.
-At the Washington National Opera, Florida Grand Opera and at the Lyric Opera of Kansas City she was seen as the Marquise de Birkenfeld in La Fille du Régiment.
-She repeated the role of the Marquise in spring 2013 at Fort Worth Opera (Dorothy Danner production, conducted by Christopher Larkin) and performs the role in fall 2013 at Seattle Opera (Emilio Sagi production, conducted by Yves Abel).
+At the Washington National Opera, Florida Grand Opera, Fort Worth Opera, the Lyric Opera of Kansas City and at Seattle Opera she was seen as the Marquise de Birkenfeld in La Fille du Régiment.
+In spring 2015, she will make her Pittsburgh Opera debut as the Marquise in Emilio Sagi’s production conducted by Music Director Antony Walker.

 During her fourteen years at the Metropolitan Opera, Miss Castle performed many of the roles in the standard repertoire for her voice including Die Fledermaus (Orlovsky), Hansel and Gretel (Witch), Il tabarro (Frugula), Gianni Schicchi (Zita), Boris Godounov (Innkeeper), Eugene Onegin (Larina), Faust (Marthe), Andrea Chenier (Countess), and Der Rosenkavalier (Annina).
 Sixty-five of her performances were under the baton of James Levine and many were broadcast and telecast from the theater.

-In addition to her Metropolitan Opera performances, she has also performed Orlovsky at the Santa Fe Opera in the Charles Ludlam production, at the Seattle Opera, and at the Lyric Opera of Chicago.
-The mezzo-soprano will reprise the role at the Lyric Opera of Kansas City in the 2013-2014 season.
+In addition to her Metropolitan Opera performances, she has also performed Orlovsky at the Santa Fe Opera in the Charles Ludlam production, at the Seattle Opera, the Lyric Opera of Chicago, and at the Lyric Opera of Kansas City.
 In the Italian repertoire, she has performed Mistress Quickly in Falstaff at The New Israeli Opera.
 She made her Lyric Opera of Chicago debut as the Principessa in Suor Angelica and Zita in Gianni Schicchi.
 She repeated the role of the Principessa at Chautauqua Opera and at Utah Symphony and Opera.
-Honoring her Czech heritage, Miss Castle added Jezibaba in Dvorák’s Rusalka to her repertoire at the Seattle Opera, and she portrayed Eva in the American premiere of Bohuslav Martinů’s Comedy On The Bridge in a translation by Tony Kushner and in a production by Maurice Sendak at Chicago Opera Theater.
+Honoring her Czech heritage, Miss Castle appeared as Jezibaba in Dvorák’s Rusalka to her repertoire at the Seattle Opera, and portrayed Eva in the American premiere of Bohuslav Martinů’s Comedy On The Bridge in a translation by Tony Kushner, and in a Maurice Sendak production at Chicago Opera Theater.
+She returns to Des Moines Metro Opera in summer 2015 adding the role of Buryjorka in Janáček’s Jenůfa to her repertoire in performances to be conducted by Music Director David Neely.

 A noted performer of the works of Leonard Bernstein, Miss Castle sang the first performance of Leonard Bernstein’s Arias and Barcarolles with Maestro Bernstein and Michael Tilson-Thomas at the piano.
 She made her debut in Israel with the Jerusalem Symphony in Songfest, and performed the same work with Seiji Ozawa at Tanglewood and in the inaugural Gettysburg Music Festival in Pennsylvania.
 She appeared in an all-Bernstein program with David Zinman and the Baltimore Symphony, with the Chicago Symphony at the Ravinia Festival, with the Columbus Symphony, Indianapolis Symphony, Jacksonville Symphony, Phoenix Symphony Orchestra, and at Carnegie Hall.
 Joyce Castle performed Candide with the London Symphony Orchestra in her U.K. debut, and On The Town in her San Francisco Symphony debut.
 She made her Santa Fe Chamber Music Festival, Bryant Park (NYC), Performing Arts Chicago, Wisconsin Union Theater, Library of Congress, and her Gran Teatre del Liceu (Barcelona) debuts with Kurt Ollmann in a popular program that included Bernstein’s Arias and Barcarolles.
 Miss Castle appeared as soloist in a festival of American works (including Bernstein) sponsored by the Wolf Akademie of Stuttgart.

-In demand as a concert artist, she was heard as guest soloist in an all-Kurt Weill program with the Baltimore Symphony (David Zinman, conductor).
-Miss Castle gave the New York premiere of Schnittke's Cantata Seid Noechtem Und Wachet with the American Symphony Orchestra at Lincoln Center's Avery Fisher Hall.
+In demand as a concert artist, Miss Castle gave the New York premiere of Schnittke's Cantata Seid Noechtem Und Wachet with the American Symphony Orchestra at Lincoln Center's Avery Fisher Hall.
 She also performed in chamber music programs featuring the work of Charles Ives at the Bard Festival and performed and recorded Wolpe’s Drei Lieder von Bertolt Brecht with the contemporary ensemble Parnassus.
 Her New York Philharmonic debut was performing the challenging Aventures et Nouvelles Aventures by G. Ligeti in the first performances of this work at Lincoln Center.

-European performances have included Peter Grimes with Seiji Ozawa at the Maggio Musicale Fiorentino in Italy and many operas-in-concert for Radio France including Aufstieg und Fall der Stadt Mahagonny, Die Soldaten, Verdi’s Oberto: Conte di San Bonafacio, The Old Maid and the Thief, Trouble in Tahiti and The Turn of the Screw.
+European broadcast performances have included many operas-in-concert for Radio France including Verdi’s Oberto: Conte di San Bonafacio, The Old Maid and the Thief, Trouble in Tahiti and The Turn of the Screw.
 She also performed Mendelssohn’s Elijah with Wolfgang Sawallisch at the Accademia de Santa Cecilia in Rome.

 Joyce Castle has recorded a wide variety of twentieth century music.
 In addition to the Americus recording of Heggie’s song cycle mentioned above, her recording of the Mother in Menotti’s The Consul has been released on Newport Classics and The Medium (title role) was released by Cedille Records.
 Miss Castle may also be heard on the Grammy Award-winning New World Records recording of Candide as the Old Lady, the Book-of-the-Month recording of Sondheim (singing “Send in the Clowns” and Sweeney Todd selections), the Koch recording of The Music of Stefan Wolpe, and the Albany Records album of the Vocal Music of Joseph Fennimore.
 Michael Torke and A.R.
 Gurney’s opera Strawberry Fields was recorded with Miss Castle in performance with the Albany Symphony and released on the Ecstatic Records label.

 The mezzo-soprano is a graduate of the University of Kansas where she received a B.F.A. and the Eastman School of Music where she earned a Masters of Music degree.
-She was honored to receive the 2004 Distinguished Alumni Award from Eastman School of Music.
-While continuing to pursue her professional career, Joyce Castle is Professor of Voice at the University of Kansas.
+She was awarded the 2004 Distinguished Alumni Award from Eastman School of Music.
+Joyce Castle was honored to be named a University Distinguished Professor of Voice in the School of Music at the University of Kansas in 2014.

 Central City Opera: THE BALLAD OF BABY DOE - Joyce Castle as Augusta Tabor